Special pug tags

 Re-renders its children if the Listenable it watches updates.

-@required Object
+child: @required Object

 the rest of the widgets that get rerendered if the watched model updates